alanpich/tvImagePlus/README.md

 ## Translations

-Translations of the package can be made on [Weblate](https://hosted.weblate.org/engage/modx-imageplus/)
+Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-imageplus-standard/) and the [System Setting Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-imageplus-system-settings/)